Greek Dark Ages

 The Greek Dark Ages (c.
-1180–800 BC) was a period in Ancient Greece characterized by societal collapse of civilization, where the palaces and cities of the Mycenaeans were either destroyed, abandoned, or both.
+1180–800 BC) was a period in Ancient Greece that was characterized by the collapse of Mycenaean civilization, where the palaces and cities of the Mycenaeans were either destroyed, abandoned, or both.
+This period was part of the Late Bronze Age collapse, which affected much of the Eastern Mediterranean.

-At around the same time, the Hittite civilization in modern-day Turkey also suffered serious disruption and collapse, with cities from Troy to Gaza being destroyed.
+At around the same time, the Hittite civilization in Asia Minor (modern-day Turkey) also suffered serious disruption and collapse, with cities such as Troy being destroyed.
 Moreover, in Egypt, the New Kingdom fell into disarray, leading to the Third Intermediate Period of Egypt.
 Following this mass destruction, there were fewer, smaller settlements, which suggests widespread famine and depopulation.
 On the Greek mainland, the Linear B script, used by Mycenaean bureaucrats to write the Greek language, ceased to be used.
 The later Greek alphabet did not develop until hundreds of years later, in the beginning of the Protohistoric Iron Age, c.
 800 BC.

 Postpalatial Bronze Age

 Mycenaean palaces began to come to an end around 1200 BC, and the process concluded decades later, due to internal tensions within the cities which rejected palatial authority and administration, patent in the disappearance of Linear B writing and palatial architecture.
 There were also conflicts, in the region of Boeotia, between Mycenaean polities like Orchomenos, Gla, and Thebes.
 Although Thebes and Eleon had an important reoccupation pattern even in Late Helladic IIIC Middle, c.
 1170–1100 BC, when other minor sites around also began to rise, palaces had ceased to exist along with art and burial customs.

 On the other hand, in the island of Euboea, the site of Lefkandi grew up in an accelerated way in this Postpalatial period (1200–1050 BC) to become a preeminent place as it has a double bay with sea traffic.
 Additionally, evidence had emerged of the new presence of Hellenes in sub-Mycenaean Cyprus (c.
 1100–1050 BC) and on the Syrian coast at Al-Mina.
-However, Greek-speaking people arrived in Cyprus, in the late 13th to 11th centuries BC, but did not colonize the island, they integrated into society as "economic and cultural migrants from the periphery to the core."
+Greek-speaking people arrived in Cyprus in the late 13th to 11th centuries BC, but did not colonize the island, instead integrating into society as "economic and cultural migrants from the periphery to the core."